Ishu-Vasanth/EXP-02-INTERFACING-DIGITAL-INPUT-SENSOR-WITH-ARDUINO-PUSH-BUTTON-/README.md

 FIGURE-02
 PROCEDURE
  Open tinker cad account
 1. Select Arduino uno , bread board , digital input and digital output
 2. Connect the circuit as given in the figure
 3. Develop the program and compile it for any errors
-4.	 .Execute the program
+4. Execute the program
 5. Check the simulation

 CIRCUIT DIAGRAM